Clean the piston heads and piston ring grooves from carbon deposits.

 Connecting rods and pistons, when assembled with a piston pin, must be oriented as follows: the inscription "FRONT" located on the outside of the pin boss and the protrusion "A" on the crank head of the connecting rod must be directed in the same direction.

-The connecting rod cover on the connecting rod must be installed so that the ledge “B” on the connecting rod cover and the ledge “A” on the crank head or the cylinder numbers stamped on the side surface of the cover and crank head or the grooves for the liners are located on one side (Figure 1 ).
+The connecting rod cover on the connecting rod must be installed so that the ledge "B" on the connecting rod cover and the ledge "A" on the crank head or the cylinder numbers stamped on the side surface of the cover and crank head or the grooves for the bearings are located on one side (Fig. 1).

 Rings intended for installation in cylinders of nominal diameter are marked with yellow paint on the upper compression ring.